jayywolff/pokedex/README.md

 - postgres

 ## Testing
 - run `rspec` to run the full test suite.
-Note: Test suite is a work in progress so far I only have some feature tests that cover the main functionality of the app
+Note: Test suite is a work in progress...

 ## Tech Stack <3
 - Ruby on Rails 6.0